-You can keep up to date with the exciting things going on in school by following our Twitter account on the school website and #@CranwellSchool day through a Government initiative.
-Healthy Snacks at Playtime
+You can keep up to date with the exciting things going on in school by following our Twitter account on the school website and #@CranwellSchool packed lunch instead.
+Children in Foundation Stage and Key Stage One also receive a piece of fruit each day through a Government initiative.